archana-code11/snake-game/README.md

 ---

-## 📸 Screenshots (Optional)

-*Add screenshots if available.*

----

-## 🚀 Project Highlights
+##  Project Highlights

-This game was entirely developed by **Archana Kumari** as part of Task 3 for the CODTECH Internship.
+This game was entirely developed by me (Archana Kumari) as part of Task 3 for the CODTECH Internship.
 The project showcases a deep understanding of SFML graphics, real-time input handling, basic game development principles, and performance enhancement using increasing difficulty.

----

-## ✅ Submission Ready

-You can now upload this project to GitHub with this README.md file for proper presentation and originality.